FUSION: Forecast-Embedded Agent Scheduling with Service Incentive Optimization over Distributed Air-Ground Edge Networks: Offline Stage: Forecasting-Driven Contracting and AP Deployment

 \subsubsection{Utility of the Auctioneer}

-An auctioneer (e.g., a trusted third party), plays a pivotal role in coordinating interactions among APs and ESs, including bids/asks collection, determining winning APs-ESs associations, and trading contract design.
-We define the utility of auctioneer as the difference between the income obtained by APs and the expense paid by ESs:
+{ An auctioneer (e.g., a trusted third party) plays a pivotal role in coordinating interactions among APs and ESs, including bid/ask collection, determining winning AP--ES associations, and designing trading contracts. } We define the utility of the auctioneer as the difference between the payments collected from ESs and the rewards paid to APs: